Edil Baisalov: Charges Against Journalists and Political Activists

 Baisalov frequently defends authorities in cases of regular corruption scandals.
 After an anti-corruption investigation revealed the direct involvement of the family of GKNB head Kamchybek Tashiev, a colleague of Baisalov as vice-prime-minister, in fuel supplies and nepotism in the energy sector, Vice Prime Minister Edil Baisalov came to his defense.
 After this story, three criminal cases were initiated against the investigative journalist.

-Later, the journalist conducting the investigation was deprived of his passport and expelled to the Russian Federation.
+Later, the journalist conducting the investigation was deprived of his passport and expelled to Russia.
 This case was condemned by the international community.
 Baisalov urged not to shed tears over the deportation of the journalist from the country.

 In February 2022, the authorities of Kyrgyzstan conducted mass arrests of political activists, with whom Baisalov had been publicly arguing as a defender on the part of the authorities.
 Later, Baisalov stated, "On issues of the border, everyone should be silent.
 Such are the laws of democracy.
 Everything will be decided by legitimately elected national authorities.
 Not the crowd.
 Not bloggers.
 And especially not “shot down pilots” of retired politicians and losers."
 The arrests were condemned by human rights organizations such as Human Rights Watch, the Helsinki Group, and others.
 Activists stated that they were intimidated at meetings with authorities on border issues.
 Most of the nearly 30 arrested people are still in detention.

-One of the political activists was arrested after showing the middle finger to Edil Baisalov during a parliamentary discussion on the introduction of troops into Kazakhstan during a period of instability in 2022.
+One of the political activists was arrested after showing the middle finger to Baisalov during a parliamentary discussion on the introduction of troops into Kazakhstan during a period of instability in 2022.